merely-useful/py-rse/index.md

 ## Exercises {#config-exercises}

+### Building with plotting parameters {#config-ex-build-plotparams}

-TODO: An exercise to add the new `--plotparams` option to the `Makefile` developed in the automation chapter.
+1. Add the new `--plotparams` option to the `Makefile` developed in Chapter \@ref(automate).
+2. Rewrite the rules in the `Makefile` so that the appropriate commands will be re-run if plotting parameters change.

 ### Making plots more accessible {#config-ex-accessible}